Pandemics in History

-The Covid-19 coronavirus pandemic is an ongoing pandemic first identified in Wuhan, Hubei, China, in December 2019, and was recognized as a pandemic by the World Health Organization (WHO) on 11 March 2020.
+The Covid-19 coronavirus pandemic is an ongoing pandemic first identified in Wuhan, Hubei, China, in December 2019, and eventually officially declared a pandemic by the World Health Organization (WHO) on 11 March 2020.

-Covid-19 is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-SARS was a relatively rare disease; at the end of the epidemic in June 2003, the incidence was 8,422 cases with a case fatality rate (CFR) of 11%.
-The CFR ranges from 0% to 50% depending on the age group of the patient.
-Patients under 24 were least likely to die (less than 1%); those 65 and older were most likely to die (over 55%).
+Covid-19 is the disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Until recently, SARS was a relatively rare but lethal disease; at the end of the epidemic in June 2003, the incidence was 8,422 cases with a case fatality rate (CFR) of 11%.
+While the CFR varied depending on the age group of the patient, patients under 24 were least likely to die (less than 1%); those 65 and older were most likely to die (over 55%).

 Middle East respiratory syndrome (MERS), is a viral respiratory infection caused by the MERS-coronavirus (MERS-CoV).
 The disease is typically more severe in those with other health problems.
 Just under 2,000 cases have been reported as of 4 April 2017.
 About 36% of those who are diagnosed with the disease die from it.
 As of 2020 there is no specific vaccine or treatment for the disease.

 Historically pandemic influenza has caused widespread death and is a regular occurrence in history.
 Over thirty pandemics have happened in recorded history.
 All influenza pandemics infect many times more people than normal seasonal ( flu caused by viruses that are already among people) influenza outbreaks.
 In addition major pandemics can have severe adverse effects on the economy and daily life, as we’ve witnessed in the SARS-CoV-2 Wuhan coronavirus.